A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Framework Design

 Furthermore, attackers can apply various denoise techniques to potentially raise the success rate if the original waveform is not changed by the denoise method.
 In our preliminary experiment, we measure the attackers' success rate by applying two denoise methods: total variation proximity operators~\cite{prox-tv} and 1D gaussian filter.
 As shown in the spectrograms in Fig.~\ref{side_channel_prelim_fig}(b), the new energy components at higher frequencies are removed by denoising.
 In our experiment, by applying appropriate denoising methods on Mcgill and ZJU datasets, attackers can achieve higher success rates.

-\textbf{Our approach.} We propose a new defense mechanism against strong adversary by making a small extension, that supervises the neural network to learn the injected noise and use it as a hidden fingerprint.
-In particular, our approach develops on the fundamental that the power of neural networks can even fit unstructured random noise with random labels~\cite{match-noise}.
-If the pair of genuine and noised data (genuine plus noise) is labeled as negative, we are supervising the Siamese Network to map them into different areas in the feature space.
-Then, the noise data becomes a \emph{hard example}~\cite{hard_example} that looks similar to the genuine one.
-With the superb memorization capability of the neural network, it is also able to fit the noise part in brute force.
-By labeling them as negative, the system forcibly learns their nuances, whereas the attacker can only sniff/use the noise data and get rejected by the system.
-While the naive way of noise injection requires a large noise level for successful obfuscation, boosted by the unique feature of neural network, our approach can significantly reduce the required level of noise without sacrificing much usability.
+\textbf{Our approach.} We propose a new defense mechanism against strong adversaries by making a small extension, that supervises the neural network to learn the injected noise and use it as a hidden fingerprint.
+The idea is to embed a slightly noised signature in the sensing signal, and instruct the neural network to recognize such signature if the attacker launches a replay attack from the sniffed data.
+Specifically, our design is backed by the recent discovery that the neural networks can even fit unstructured random noise with random labels~\cite{match-noise}.
+It is also supported by the studies in adversarial learning~\cite{madry}, which supervises the classifier to distinguish random perturbations induced from the adversarial examples~\cite{ifgsm}.
+Here, our intention is that if the pair of genuine and noised data (genuine plus noise) is labeled as negative, the Siamese Network is being supervised to map them into different areas in the metric space, similar to how the adversarial examples are learned~\cite{madry}, i.e., where the ``noise'' are treated as hidden features perceivable by the neural network.
+Admittedly, this would make the network more difficult to train, in order to learn the patterns from the additive noise and distinguish from the genuine data.
+With the superb representational capability of the neural network to approximate continuous functions (the universal approximation theorem~\cite{hornik}), it is able to fit the noise part as validated in our evaluation.
+By labeling them as negative, the system thus forcibly learns the nuances between genuine and noised samples.

+The extension can be realized by creating a simple wrapper around \texttt{SensorManager}, attackers using the noised data for replay attacks would be recognized by the system.
+Meanwhile, our mechanism significantly reduces the level of noise without sacrificing much usability from the benign applications, while the naive noise injection requires a large noise level for successful obfuscation.
 To mitigate the impact of possible denoising from the attacker, the system can further predict the potential classical denoise algorithms that might be used by attackers.
 The authentication module can generate the denoised pairs beforehand and similarly label them as negative for training.
 The detailed evaluation of our proposed defending system is presented in Section \ref{side_channel:sec}.